-The Entomology of Childwall Woods and Fields.
+The Invertebrates of Childwall Woods and Fields.

 The tiny residents of the woods and fields outnumber us by millions to one but we rarely see them and know of just a few.
 That was until we had a visit from an eminent entomologist, Paul F Whitehead, who knows the site well from his youth here in Childwall.